Khronophobia/PJSekai-Overlay-English-Guide/README.md

 ### Section One: Installation
 1. Download AviUtl from the link above and extract it somewhere
 2. Download patch.aul and English Patch and extract it in the same location
-3. Download x265guiEx and extract it in the same location
+3. Download x265guiEx (if needed) and extract it in the same location
 4. Download Extended Editor and L-SMASH-Works and extract it to `plugins`
 5. Your AviUtl folder should look like this:\
   **Base folder**\